jsr-io/jsr/frontend/docs/troubleshooting.md

 that is not valid. npm specifiers must be in the form `npm:<name>@<version>/<path>` or `npm:/<name>@<version>/<path>`.
 You can fix this error by updating the module to reference a valid npm specifier.

+### `actorNotAuthorized`

+The package is being published from an environment that does not have permission to do so.
+Either the user is not a member of the scope or you need to change your GitHub Actions security settings on the scope.